-It’s getting hot our there, so brush up on your summer safety!
-Prepare your home for summer hazards with Farmers Insurance’s Seasonal Smarts Digest!
+It’s getting hot our there, so brush up on your summer safety and prepare your home for summer hazards!
 The Seasonal Smarts Digest is a quarterly release that examines a five year window of our historical claims database.
-This allows Farmers to help you identify seasonal perils that insureds should be on the lookout for!
+This allows us to help you identify seasonal perils that insureds should be on the lookout for!

 Top Summer Hazards

 2. Power Outage/Loss/Surge. with 32% of summertime claims

 3. Sewer/Drain Backups & Plumbing Problems, with 29% of summertime claims

 Powerful summer storms can cause more damage than we think, even when items are safe inside!
 Lightning strikes are more common in the summer than any other time of the year, and can lead to fried electronics.
 Meanwhile, our A/Cs working double time in hot weather often means power outages, which have their own problems.
 Insureds in Minnesota, Colorado, and Arizona can expect the most intense summer weather, according to historical data.
 However, residents in Wisconsin and Illinois aren’t far behind either!
 Here are a few tips to help you with summer weather preparation.
 And don’t forget about your furriest family members, these summer safety tips for pets can help keep them cool!

 Prepare for Summer Travel

 Make sure to safeguard your home before you leave for your big summer vacation!
 Here are a few summer safety tips you can consider to help make your property safe and secure this summer: